ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Now defers initial language reload from AutoConfig until after game content has loaded.
 Fixes a minor conflict with ShowDeathCause.
 - Updated R2API dependency to 4.2.1.
 - Switched to NuGet as lib source.

-**6.1.0**

-- Migrated some util methods from other mods into MiscUtil (`GatherEnemies`, `GetRootWithLocators`).
-- CatalogBoilerplate implementations (Item, Equipment, Artifact):
-	- Now automatically retrieves and stores rulebook entries in the `ruleDef` field.
-	- Now applies main tokens (name, pickup, desc, lore) as permanent language.
-	- Now displays a lock icon while disabled.
-	- Disabled entries will no longer present as usable in the rulebook.
-- T2Module: Added support for permanently-installed language via `permanentLanguageOverlays`, `permanentGenericLanguageTokens`, `permanentSpecificLanguageTokens`, `permanentLanguageInstalled`, `virtual void RefreshPermanentLanguage()`.
-- Removed some internal/logging references to old "AutoItemConfig" name in favor of "AutoConfig".
-- BindDict AutoConfig option now displays an error if used on an empty dictionary.